Negligent or Reckless Operation

 Negligent or Reckless Operation of a vessel or the reckless manipulation of water skis, a surfboard, or similar device is operating in a manner that causes danger to the life, limb, or property of any person.
 Examples of negligent or reckless operation are:

-- Riding on the bow, gunwale, transom, or swim platform of a vessel while it is underway at a speed greater than “no wake speed”
+- Riding on the bow, gunwale, transom, engine cover, or swim platform of a vessel while it is underway at a speed greater than “no wake speed”

 - Maneuvering a towed skier or towed device such that the tow rope passes over another vessel or its skier